-For the last three years I’ve been trying, but ultimately failing, to integrate daily meditation into my life.
-Every January 1st, okay fine, every January 2nd (I’m always way too tired to do anything on the first), I start off strong, but a week or two in, I give up.
+For the last few years I’ve been trying, but ultimately failing, to integrate daily meditation into my life.
+Every January 1st…okay fine, every January 2nd (I’m always way too tired to do anything on the first), I start off strong, but a week or two in, I give up.
 One missed day turns into four, at which point I get discouraged and tell myself I might as well miss a couple more days.
 Suddenly, it’s two months later and I’ve completely abandoned my New Year’s resolution.

 Nowadays, apps such as Breathe and Headspace make it quick and painless to meditate, and the former even lets you ease into it with three minute sessions.
 So then why can’t I seem to make a habit out of it?

 One reason we fail to keep New Year’s resolutions is because we’re attempting to do too much at once explains Miami based psychotherapist, Dr. Melissa Schacter (DMST).
 It’s great to have multiple resolutions, but you’ll have better luck keeping them if you tackle them one at a time.
 Therefore start by identifying one very specific habit you’d like to introduce into your life.

 The next step is becoming well versed in all the ways said habit may benefit you, says Dr. Schacter, because it will help you commit.
 Afterwards, it’s all about setting realistic and measurable goals.

 Therefore, instead of shooting for twenty minutes of meditation per day, I’m more likely to succeed if I start by committing to just five minutes daily for two weeks and then readjusting.
 In order to make something into a habit, Dr. Schacter says you have to work towards it daily and make it a part of your lifestyle.